Protect Your Newborn During Pregnancy with a TDAP Vaccine

 Many people don’t trust the science behind vaccines or understand why they're safe.
 Because of this, the U.S. is experiencing a surge in reluctance to vaccinate.
 This has resulted in major outbreaks of dangerous diseases like pertussis (whooping cough).
-According to the Centers for Disease Control, more than 41,000 cases of whooping cough and 18 related deaths were reported in 2012, the largest numbers in the U.S. since 1959.
+According to the Centers for Disease Control, whooping cough cases in the U.S. peaked in 2012, with more than 48,000 diagnosed cases and 20 related deaths.
+These were the largest numbers in the U.S. since 1955.

 In 2010, an alarming whooping cough outbreak in California resulted in a high number of neonatal deaths.
 This triggered a new recommendation for TDAP (tetanus, diphtheria, pertussis) vaccination of pregnant women.
-Virtua OB/GYN Helen Gorlitzky, MD, shares all the facts about the TDAP vaccine, and why it’s so important for protecting moms and newborns.
+Below are the facts about the TDAP vaccine, and why it’s so important for protecting moms and newborns.

 What is the TDAP vaccine?

 The TDAP is an inactive (non-living) vaccine that protects adults from three bacterial infections: tetanus, diphtheria, and pertussis.
-As Dr. Gorlitzky explains, it's made up of tetanus and diphtheria toxoids (non-toxic proteins) and inactivated pertussis bacteria that can't infect you or your baby.
+It's made up of tetanus and diphtheria toxoids (non-toxic proteins) and inactivated pertussis bacteria that can't infect you or your baby.